John Schneider as Bo Duke, race car driver & former moonshine runner

 Corresponding with his lighter jeans, Bo also consistently wore lighter-colored boots than his cousin.
-Bo’s boots were tan cowhide riding boots with taller cowboy heels that both boosted Schneider’s height and gave Bo more of a countrified strut.
+Bo’s boots were tan cowhide riding boots with decorative stitching and raised cowboy heels that both boosted Schneider’s height and gave Bo more of a countrified strut.

 In “The Big Heist” (Episode 1.08), a small plot point derives from Bo purchasing a stiff pair of boots to replace his old ones.
 While switching them out on the street, we get a rare glimpse of Bo’s choice of socks.
 He appears to wear plain white cotton socks with a very high rise.